InteractiveComputerGraphics/splashsurf/splashsurf/README.md

         --domain-min <domain-min> <domain-min> <domain-min>
             Lower corner of the domain of particles to keep, format: domain-min=x_min;y_min;z_min (requires domain-max to be specified)
+        --mesh <input-mesh>
+            Path to the input file with a surface to read (supported formats: .vtk, .ply) --particles <input-particles>
-    -i <input-file>                                            Path to the input file with particles to read -o <output-file>                                           Path to the output file
+            Path to the input file with particles to read (supported formats: .vtk, .bgeo, .ply, .xyz, .json)

+    -o <output-file>
+            Path to the output file (supported formats for particles: .vtk, for meshes: .obj)
 ```

 # License